SCECcode/UCVMC/README.md

 # UCVMC

+## Current UCVM Software Release
+The current UCVM software version is UCVM v19.4.0 which was released in June 2019.
+We recommend that new users work with this most recent version.

+UCVM is distributed as open-source scientific software.
+It can be installed compiled and run on most Linux-based computer systems if the system includes software development tools including Python, C, and Fortran compilers, and other software tools.
+The UCVM v19.4.0 source code is distributed using a github repository.
+On Github, users can find the source code, installation directions for Linux, and a wiki that provide examples and the expected results from UCVM.

 ## Background

 The SCEC Unified Community Velocity Model (UCVM) software is used to access information, including estimated Vp and Vs seismic wave velocities and density, about the earth's crust.